 1 point SS 11.1.1 Cool Roofs.
-Use roofing Index (SRI) as listed be the roof surface.
+Use roofing materials that have a Solar Reflectance Index (SRI) as listed below for roof type for a minimum of 75% of the roof surface.
 Roof Type Slope SRI Low-Sloped Roof <=2:12 78 Steep-Sloped Roof >2:12 29 OR 1 point SS.C11.2 Install a green or veget surface.
-Develop a guid OR 1 point SS 11.1.3 Green Wall/Trellis: Pro- trees or other landscap device shading 30% or facing, at 9:00am and 3 ing (within 5 more of glaz years) or extended erior shading characteristics of cool roofs.
+Develop a guid OR 1 point SS 11.1.3 Green Wall/Trellis: Provide vegetated wall surface, shading from trees or other landscaping (within 5 years) or exterior shading device shading 30% or more of glazed surfaces that are not north facing, at 9:00am and 3:00pm at the equinox.

+Cool roofs can significantly reduce school cooling loads and urban heat island effects by reflecting the sun's energy, instead of absorbing, retaining, and radiating it into the occupied spaces below.
+Both the reflectivity and emissivity are important characteristics of cool roofs.
 A solar reflectance of 0.0 means that all the solar energy hitting the surface is absorbed and none is reflected.
 Emissivity is the ability of a material to shed infrared radiation.

-Cool roofs can significantly reduce school cooling loads and urban heat island effects by reflecting the sun's energy, instead of absorbing, retaining, and radiating it into the occupied spaces below.
-Both the reflectivity and emissivity are important